OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 This one is a little more complex. `gg` is technically its own action however as there is no 'entire file' text object, a motion to the top followed by an action that acts until the end is often used.
-In this case the action is reformating the indentation.
+In this case the action is reformatting the indentation.
 Similarly, `ggVG` will select the entire file in a Visual block.